-A universally unique identifier (UUID) is a globally unique 128-bit (16-byte) number that is used to identify Profiles, Services and Data Types in a Generic Attribute (GATT) Profile.
+A Universally Unique Identifier (UUID) is a globally unique 128-bit (16-byte) number that is used to identify profiles, services, and data types in a Generic Attribute (GATT) profile.

 For efficiency, the Bluetooth® Low Energy (BLE) specification adds support for shortened 16-bit UUIDs.
-These shortened formats can only be used with Bluetooth SIG defined GATT profiles.
+These shortened formats can only be used with Bluetooth SIG-defined GATT profiles.

-All UUIDs in BLE are 128-bits (i.e. a 16-bit SIG-approved UUID is actually just part of a 128 bit UUID.
-For example, the Client Configuration Descriptor UUID (2902) is actually 00002902-0000-1000-8000–00805f9b34fb).
+All UUIDs in BLE are 128 bits.
+In other words, a 16-bit SIG-approved UUID is actually just part of a 128-bit UUID.
+For example, the Client Configuration Descriptor UUID (2902) is actually 00002902-0000-1000-8000–00805f9b34fb.

 Therefore, these shortened formats can only be used with UUIDs that are defined by the BLE specification.